boolean-uk/individual-portfolio/Instructions.md

 I did not take inspiration from any other sources when creating this profile.

-I have used HTML, CSS and a bit of Javascript in this while constucting it using REACT.
+I have used HTML, CSS and a bit of Javascript in this while constructing it using REACT.

 portfolio-nine-pearl-75.vercel.app